YELLOWSTONE RADIO CLUB

 ARTICLE V – OFFICERS

 Section 3.
-Vice President – During the absence of the President, the Vice President shall assume the duties of the President.
-The Vice President shall also be a member of the Program Committee.
+Vice President –During the absence of the President, the Vice President shall assume the duties of the President.

 Section 4.
 Secretary – The Secretary shall record and keep the minutes of all regular Club meetings and meetings of the Board of Directors.
 The Secretary shall also keep current accurate copies of all official Club documents and shall make them available to members at reasonable times and places when requested.
 The Secretary shall be in charge of correspondence.
 The Secretary may choose an assistant to aid with Secretarial duties.